Death Race (2008 film): Plot

-In 2012, the US economy's collapse and rising crime rates led to increased privatized prisons, including Terminal Island Penitentiary.
-Warden Claire Hennessey profits from broadcasting "Death Race," where inmates race modified, armed cars on a trap-filled track to win their freedom.
+In 2012, the United States' failed economy and rising crime rates led to an increased number of privatized prisons.
+At one such prison, Terminal Island Penitentiary, Warden Claire Hennessey profits from livestreaming Death Race, a three-day event where inmates race weaponized cars on a trap-filled track to win their freedom.

-In 2020, during the final event, masked driver Frankenstein nears the finish, chased by rival Machine Gun Joe.
-His navigator, Case, says his weapons malfunctioned.
-Despite her protests, Frankenstein, close to freedom, refuses to let Joe win.
-Case ejects before Joe destroys the car with a rocket launcher, killing Frankenstein.
+In 2020, popular masked Death Race driver Frankenstein approaches the finish line, pursued by his rival "Machine Gun Joe".
+The former's navigator, Case, says his weapons have malfunctioned and urges him to stop.
+Requiring one more win for his freedom, he refuses.
+She ejects before Joe destroys Frankenstein's car, killing him.

-Industrial worker and ex-con Jensen Ames struggles to support his family.
-When the steel mill he works at closes and a riot breaks out, he returns home to his wife, Suzy, and their newborn, Piper.
-A masked attacker knocks him out.
-Jensen wakes with a bloodied knife, Suzy dead nearby, and police arrest him.
-Framed for murder, he's sentenced to life, and Piper goes into foster care.
+Industrial worker and ex-con Jensen Ames, who used to be a well-known, successful racer, now struggles to support his family as the steel mill he works at closes.
+When he returns home, a masked attacker knocks him out.
+He wakes with a bloodied knife and his wife Suzy dead, before he is arrested.
+Framed for murder, he is sentenced to life imprisonment while his baby daughter Piper goes into foster care.